Plan Your Visit

 Parking

-Tour accessibility
+Tour & museum accessibility

-There are easy alternative routes for wheelchair users on all stops on the tour, and we have portable chairs to take with you on the tour should you need one.
+The historic buildings of the Charterhouse include some uneven surfaces and a cobbled courtyard.
+There are easy alternative routes for wheelchair users on all stops on the tour.
+A wheelchair is available to borrow during your visit and we have portable chairs that you can take with you on the tour.

 Charterhouse Tour (60 mins):